open-telemetry/opentelemetry-specification/specification/data-semantic-conventions.md

 Of course, more than the required attributes can be supplied, but this is recommended only if they cannot be inferred from the sent ones.
 For example, `http.server_name` has shown great value in practice, as bogus HTTP Host headers occur often in the wild.

-It is strongly recommended to set at least one of `http.app` or `http.server_name` to allow associating requests with some logical app or server entity.
+It is strongly recommended to set `http.server_name` to allow associating requests with some logical server entity.

 ### Example